atomist/sdm/README.md

 The underlying GraphQL/event handler infrastructure is generic and powerful.
 This project provides a framework above it that makes typical tasks far easier, while not preventing you from breaking out into lower level functionality.

-## Core SDM Concepts: Goals, Listeners and Generators
+## Core SDM Concepts: Goals and Listeners

 The core SDM functionality relates to what happens on a push to a repository.
 An SDM allows you to process a push in any way you choose, but typically you want it to initiate a delivery flow.

+### Goals

 An SDM allows you to set **goals** on push.
-Goals correspond to actions that should occur during delivery flow, such as build and deployment.
-Goals are not necessarily sequential--some may be executed in parallel--but certain goals, such as deployment, do have preconditions (goals that must have previously completed successfully).
+Goals correspond to the actions that make up a delivery flow, such as build and deployment.
+Goals are not necessarily sequential--some may be executed in parallel--but certain goals, such as deployment, have preconditions (goals that must have previously completed successfully).

-Goals are set using rules, which are typically expressed in a simple internal DSL.
+Goals are set using **rules**, which are typically expressed in a simple internal DSL.
 For example:

 ```typescript
 whenPushSatisfies(ToDefaultBranch, IsMaven, HasSpringBootApplicationClass, HasCloudFoundryManifest,